 a.
-Administer a tuberculin skin test (TST) for all refugees six months or older or draw an interferon-gamma (IGRA) blood assay regardless of the refugees' BCG history unless the person has a reliable history of previous treatment for TB or reliable documentation of a previous positive test.
-IGRA testing is approved and recommended for use in anyone ≥5 years of age.
-For most refugees, the TST is positive if ≥10 mm induration.
-A 5 mm cutoff is used if: (1) HIV+, (2) recent close contact to infectious TB case, (3) arrivals with

-TB Class A or B1 conditions, (4) chest X-ray (CXR) with fibrotic changes, (5) organ transplant, or (6) otherwise significantly immune-compromised.
+Draw an interferon-gamma (IGRA) blood assay for all refugees ≥2 years and older regardless of the refugees' BCG history unless the person has a reliable history of previous treatment for TB or reliable documentation of a previous positive test.
+IGRA testing is approved and recommended for use in anyone ≥ 2 years of age.
+Administer a tuberculin skin test (TST) for all refugees six months to < 2 years old.
+For most refugees, the TST is positive if ≥ 10 mm induration.
+A 5 mm cutoff is used if: (1) HIV+, (2) recent close contact to infectious TB case, (3) arrivals with TB Class A or B1 conditions, (4) chest X-ray (CXR) with fibrotic changes, (5) organ transplant, or (6) otherwise significantly immune-compromised.